Rushan-LIBT/monthly-expense-tracker/README.md

-# Monthly Expense Tracker 💰
+# Rush Finance 💰

-A modern React application for tracking monthly expenses with MongoDB database, user authentication, and beautiful charts.
+A modern React application for smart expense tracking and budget management with MongoDB database, user authentication, and beautiful charts.

 ## ✨ Features